Yesterday was Thursday and I was waiting to see if I was going to get a phone call or a text from a specific person down here in NZ.

 I don’t know why.

 I texted him, “Oh, did you not get my e-mail?
-I wrote letting you know I was in Vanuatu and wouldn’t be there last Thursday or today.”
+I wrote letting you know I’m in Vanuatu and wouldn’t be there last Thursday or today.”

 Vanuatu is a tropical island about a three and a half hour flight from New Zealand.